-Although you are not necessarily obligated to produce a bill of sale when selling equipment, utilizing one to transcribe the arrangement is wise when transferring anything with larger than usual sale amounts.
-When taking the extra precaution to furnish a written record of the transaction, many legal repercussions that could arise will have sufficient proof of sale terms and transfer of ownership to properly demonstrate to a court should a dispute come up.
-This will protect both the seller from any liability involved with the sold equipment after it changes hands as well as spelling out the agreement for both parties to inspect before signatures are endorsed and money exchanged.
+Although you are not necessarily obligated to produce a bill of sale when selling equipment, utilizing one to transcribe the arrangement is wise when transferring anything with more copious than usual sale amounts.
+When taking the extra precaution to furnish a written record of the transaction, many legal repercussions that could arise will have sufficient proof of sale terms and transfer of ownership to adequately demonstrate to a court should a dispute come up.
+Doing so will protect both the seller from any liability involved with the sold equipment after it changes hands as well as spelling out the agreement for both parties to inspect before signatures are endorsed, and money exchanged.
 There are many different types of equipment in which you could employ this particular bill of sale to ensure proper documentation:

 - Home Appliances – Refrigerators, dishwashers, stoves/ovens, clothes washers/dryers, or smaller kitchen appliances.

 - Outdoor Equipment – Lawn maintenance equipment, agriculture machinery, outdoor grills.